 Compassionate Legal Help for the Accused

 When issued unfairly, a PFA can have highly disruptive and long-lasting consequences for the person accused of domestic violence--but as we see in this story, a PFA can also be potentially lifesaving while preventing the accused from making a bad situation worse.
 Either way, if a Protection from Abuse Order is threatening to fragment your family—or if you have violated a PFA and are now facing more serious charges—you need compassionate legal counsel in your corner.
-Call attorney Joseph D. Lento and the Lento Law Firm right away at 888-535-3686 to get the help you need.
+Call the Lento Law Firm right away at 888-535-3686 to get the help you need.